Mildred Paxton Moody

 Mildred Paxton was born in Abilene, Texas, in 1897.
 She attended Hardin-Simmons University in Abilene where she earned a Bachelor of Arts degree.
 She attended the University of Texas in Austin and earned a master's degree.
-She took a concentrated course in nursing to replace the nurses who were in France with the armed services.
+She also took a concentrated course in nursing to replace the nurses who were in France with the armed services.
 She married Dan Moody who was the Attorney General of Texas.

 - 1927 - Dan Moody was elected Governor of Texas.
 On a trip to Washington with her husband, Mildred Paxton Moody purchased her inaugural ball gown.